normano/cargo-revolve/README.md

 1.  **Create a `.spec.in` Template**

     Create a template file (e.g., `.revolve/my-app.spec.in`).
 Note that the `%build` section is empty, as our binary is pre-compiled.
+This simple template works for both files and directories, thanks to `cargo-revolve`'s asset expansion.

     ```spec
     # Disable automatic debug package generation, which is not needed for pre-compiled binaries.